Mediation in Family Law

 - Assist parties in narrowing the issues and then focusing on them;

 - Help the parties generate options for resolution.

 The parties themselves are responsible for determining the outcome.
 The process is private, informal, flexible, and voluntary.

 In an evaluative mediation, the mediator assumes a directive approach emphasizing the parties’ bottom lines.
 The Mediator assesses the strengths and weaknesses of each side and may, when requested to, offer an opinion but will not impose a solution.

-In a facilitative or interest based mediation, the mediator will guide a process emphasizing communication and understanding.
-In such process, the mediator does not offer solutions or opinions but will help the parties exchange proposals before evaluating them.
+In a facilitative or interest-based mediation, the mediator will guide a process emphasizing communication and understanding.
+In such a process, the mediator does not offer solutions or opinions but will help the parties exchange proposals before evaluating them.